-It was a week of stepping up self-care in a myriad of ways.
+It was also week of stepping up self-care in a myriad of ways.

 Wednesday I began psycho-spiritual counseling.
 I found it very fruitful.
-The baby steps toward personal integration took a flying mile forward this week.
+The baby steps toward dealing with life-long issues took a flying mile forward this week.

 I’m actually taking off this week from both physical exercise and the vocal therapy exercises.
-I’ve put on a some weight this past fall, caring for my mom after she fell, and am giving up worrying about that.
+I’ve put on a some weight this past fall, caring for my mom after she fell, and am giving up worrying about the weight-gain.
 Stress over-works the adrenal glands.
-When they burn out they produce cortosol which collects as fat in the belly.
+When they burn out they produce cortisol which collects as fat in the belly.
 The adrenals have to get back into balance before exercise can burn fat effectively.
-I have been through healing the adrenals through nutrition and rest before, and I know that works Thanks to Jeanette Maw over at Good Vibe University for reminding me of this.
+I have been through healing the adrenals through nutrition and rest before, and I know that works.

-While I am still exploring options on how to teach some concepts, students don’t seem to mind.
-It was definately a vibe-raising week.
+While I am still exploring options on how to teach some things, students don’t seem to mind.

 Our daughter, now 20, used to incessantly quote movie lines while she was young.
 Film characters spoke what she felt, thought and found funny.
 Recently, the character of Leslie Knope in the TV show Parks and Recreation spoke some lines for me: